AMacumber/D4G_BCGO_Engagement/ReadMe.md

 Is provided by D4G.
 It is sensitive and only available by permission.

 # Active Scripts
-* ggAlluvial - Engagement by Age Category
-* ggAlluvial - Engagement by Age Category - WORKING
+* ggAlluvial - Engagement by Age Category, Fiscal

 # Former Scripts
 * Engagement Levels by Member and Year - Number of Members grouped by Engagement Status
 * Alluvial - Engagement by Age Category
+* ggAlluvial - Engagement by Age Category
+* ggAlluvial - Engagement by Age Category, Fiscal, Junior only